 It’s no secret that hotels are expensive.
 Hotels and airfare are generally the most expensive parts of a vacation.
 If you’re taking a trip far away, you typically can’t get around the cost of airfare, but with accommodations, you have other options.
 If you are taking a vacation somewhere to visit friends or family, see if it’s possible to stay with them!
 Otherwise, check out Airbnb.
 Booking through Airbnb or similar companies is typically cheaper on average than a hotel room.

 3. Plan and book ahead of time.

 This may seem like the most obvious tip when it comes to budgeting and saving for a vacation, but it’s important!
 Waiting until the last minute to book flights and accommodations means that you will most likely end up paying more.
+Planning ahead helps you avoid credit card debt.
 Ideally, for domestic flights, you’ll want to book between 47 and 90 days in advance depending on the season.
 For international flights, you should probably book even farther out.

 4. Search for flights in an incognito window.

 You’ve probably noticed that every time you search the same flight in Google in a short time span, it seems like the prices get higher every time!
 Try searching for flights in an incognito window, or clearing your search history every time after you Google a flight.
 This may help keep the prices a little bit lower.